Cock Fight II (Horoz Dövüşü II), 2017

 Daron Mouradian was awarded the prize of Excellence of the Fine Arts Academy of Yerevan.
 His works are exhibited in Armenia (1972-1991), Paris (1992-1996), Germany, Netherlands, Switzerland, and New York.
 All his works are inspired by Armenian culture, combining the civilisations of the East and the West, and including memories of the past (the Middle Ages).
 Mouradian's world of fantasy is an ever-changing environment where the Bible and Mythology play a major role.
 He leads us to make an in-depth self-analysis, in search of our own roots, to be able to live the future with greater serenity.

 A book about his art, "The Art of Daron Mouradian" was published in 2007, the Netherlands.
+Besides, a book showcasing the artist’s works between the years 2002 and 2017 was also published in March 2018, which was named after his first exhibition held in Turkey, “Open Hidden Game”.

 The imagination of Mouradian is as impressive as his creative ambition.
 In his paintings visual language replaces the magic of words, graphical mastership allows for narrative efficiency and is intensified by a luxurious palette.
 This has some resemblance to miniature painting and declamation.
 The painter loves materials and takes pleasure in suggesting clothes.
 Practice of oil painting allows him to express the savor of things and their tactility.
 His brush polishes details, dissects them until reaching a gustative enjoyment.